Praktikum-PvAS/process-historian/README.md

 # Process-Historian
-A simple client that connects to different interfaces to pull and archive data.
+A simple client that connects to different interfaces to pull, parse and archive data.